Kong/docs.konghq.com/src/gateway/kong-enterprise/dev-portal/customize/adding-javascript-assets.md

 badge: enterprise
 ---

-The Kong Developer Portal ships with Vue, React, and jQuery already loaded.
+The Kong Dev Portal ships with Vue, React, and jQuery already loaded.
 You may want to make use of these libraries to write custom interactive webpages or load additional JavaScript.